hpd/aces-dev/python/README-PYTHON.md

 Context
 ---
-This bundle contains an implementation of the Academy / ASC Common LUT Format (CLF).
-The format was developed as part of the Academy's ACES project.
+This bundle contains reference implementations of the Academy / ASC Common LUT Format (CLF) and the ACES Clip Metadata formats.
+The formats were developed as part of the Academy's ACES project.

 The **ACES** project home page is here: http://www.oscars.org/aces